nrvnrvn/secreter/README.md

 #### Important considerations

 * Secret Encryption Config must reside in the same namespace as the operator.
 Configs created in other namespaces will be ignored.
 * Secret Encryption Config contains only public data needed for encryption.
 It is safe to be stored outside of the cluster.
+You can either store it as a file or fetch dynamically upon encrypting the Secret or updating an Encrypted Secret.
 * Config's `.status.publicKey` is used for encryption.
 Depending on the provider used it will keep either public key or some other form of public data required for encryption.
-You can either store it as a file or fetch dynamically upon encrypting the Secret or updating an Encrypted Secret.
 * Multiple secret encryption configs may be created for better segregation of secrets.

+#### Configuration overview

 Let's go through the sample `SecretEncryptionConfig`: